ashishsaranshakya/poetry-blog/README.md

 # My Writing Palace

 Welcome to **My Writing Palace**!
-This is a poetry blog platform that allows users to explore, favorite, and add poems.
+This poetry blog platform allows users to explore, favorite and manage poems.
 The application is built with React, Tailwind CSS, and Firebase.

 ## Features

-- **User Authentication**: Users can log in with Google to access personalized features.
+- **User Authentication**: Log in with Google to unlock personalized features like adding and favoriting poems.
-- **Favorites**: Save favorite poems for quick access.
-- **Add Poem**: Only a designated user can add new poems to the platform.
-- **Dark Mode**: Toggle between dark and light themes to suit your reading preference.
-- **Responsive Design**: Optimized for desktop and mobile devices.
-- **Data Persistence**: Poems and user favorites are stored using Firebase Cloud Firestore.
+- **Favorites with Syncing**: Favorite poems are stored based on user login.
+Local storage is used for guests, and favorites automatically sync upon login.
+- **Search, Filter, and Sort**: Quickly find poems with dynamic search and filtering options by themes, title, and recent posts.
+- **Manage Content**: Authorized users can manage poems, making it easy to manage content.
+- **Favorites Export**: Export any poem as a PNG image in a custom format.
+Or share it directly to your favorite social media platform.
+- **Data Persistence**: Firebase Cloud Firestore is used for secure storage of poems, user data, and favorites, ensuring seamless data access.
+- **Real-Time Updates**: Changes are reflected immediately, leveraging Firebase’s real-time sync.

 ## Tech Stack